-Your goal now is to move up the scale!
+Your goal now is to move up the Rank scale I just mentioned!
 To move your state away from safety and retreat, and towards challenge and opportunity.
 And this means pushing yourself deliberately to redirect your fearful, negative thoughts towards a focus on something positive.
 To encourage yourself, like you would a small child or a pet who’s doing something right.
 This sounds simple but of course it’s not always easy.
 It won’t happen automatically, that’s for sure – so you need to be deliberate about monitoring your self-talk.

 Before you head for positive territory, it can be helpful first to listen briefly to your fearful thoughts and what they’re telling you.
 This is useful because we can’t change what we’re not aware of.
 If you’re willing to, make a list of the fearful thoughts that you’re telling yourself about achieving this goal.

-Now, you’re ready to shift away from the ‘safety and retreat’ end of the scale, and move higher on the growth and challenge side.
+Now, you’re ready to shift away from the ‘safety and retreat’ end of the scale, and move higher to the growth and challenge side.

 Breathe and picture a positive vision.
 Ask yourself “what’s possible?”.
 This can be vague or super-clear…it depends on your processing style.
 It doesn’t have to be huge, and it doesn’t have to come attached with a comprehensively detailed, mega plan!
 If the thought of creating a big vision is overwhelming (for a lot of people with fear roadblocks, it is!) – you don’t need it at this point.

-If you have one, great, run with it…but if it makes you feel safer to think about something manageable, try this: How would next week look if things are going well for you with your presentations?
-Or even closer: What does tomorrow look like when things are working better?
+If you have one, great, run with it…but if it makes you feel safer to think about something manageable, try this: How would next week look if things are going better for you with your public speaking?
+Or an even closer timeframe: What does tomorrow look like when things are working better?

 If you do prefer to start with a smaller vision, Don’t worry that you’re not aiming high enough.
 You’ll naturally keep moving towards what you want if you start.
 That’s how people achieve big things, and your vision will naturally grow as you do.
 This is really important: if you get easily overwhelmed and think “that’s so out of my reach I can’t even get started!” then the goal’s too big.
 Find something you can believe in achieving, even if it’s only a flicker of belief, and then…it’s time for step three.